-After the A2X DIRECT LINK KEEPALIVE REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication, and start timer Tkbbb.
-The UE shall not send a new A2X DIRECT LINK KEEPALIVE REQUEST message to the same target UE while timer Tkbbb is running.
+After the A2X DIRECT LINK KEEPALIVE REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication, and start timer T5309.
+The UE shall not send a new A2X DIRECT LINK KEEPALIVE REQUEST message to the same target UE while timer T5309 is running.

 Figure 6.1.2.8.2: A2X PC5 unicast link keep-alive procedure